aemonge/aemonge/openspec/changes/restore-ramona-checkpoint-persistence/plan.md

 Finally rerun a fresh Ramona Happy-path canary and verify its checkpoint after Pi exits.

-Human validates the host checkpoint bytes and permissions.
-Final validation remains pending until Human returns `VALID`.
+Human validated the host checkpoint bytes, `0700` directories, `0600` files, and manifest integrity with `VALID` at 2026-08-24T09:14:58Z.